Print size guide for custom T-Shirt printing

 Browse Our T-Shirts

 All the placement guidelines above have been developed around the garments in our range.
-If you're choosing a t-shirt for your next print run, you can browse the full selection on our t-shirts page, including organic and GOTS-certified options from Stanley/Stella and AS Colour.
-Our best-selling starting point is the Stanley/Stella Creator 2.0 Organic T-shirt — a go-to for screen printing and DTG across a wide range of applications.
+If you're choosing a t-shirt for your next print run, you can browse the full selection on our t-shirts page, including organic and GOTS-certified options from Stanley/Stella, Earth Positive and AS Colour.
+Our best-selling starting point is the Stanley/Stella Creator 2.0 Organic T-shirt which is an excellent garment for both screen printing and DTG.

-Any questions about print placement, artwork setup or which garments work best for a specific print position — we're here to help.
+Any questions about print placement, artwork setup or which garments work best for a specific print position just ask, we're here to help.